 These veggie burgers are packed with vegetables!
 See how to make homemade veggie burgers that are hearty, flavorful and full of vegetables.
-These delicious vegetable-packed burgers are high in fiber (5 grams) and come in at just over 200 calories for one patty.
+These delicious vegetable-packed burgers are high in fiber (5 grams) and come in at just under 200 calories for one patty.
+Vegan substitutes are included in the recipe.
 Jump to the Best Veggie Burger Recipe or watch our quick video showing you how we make them.

 Watch Us Make The Best Veggie Burgers

 How to Make the Best Veggie Burgers

 When setting out to create this veggie burger recipe, we had one major goal.
 If we are going to call this a veggie burger, let’s make sure there are actually vegetables in it.